kammoji/btctick/README.md

 ./btctick.sh
 </pre>

-will work in a BASH shell.
+should work in your shell.

 #Manually update to latest: